Waste-to-Energy Outlook for the Middle East

-Solar For Your Home
+Why Solar Energy is the Best Option For Your Home

 Light from the sun can produce energy that powers an entire home.
 Solar panels use the most powerful but free energy source in nature.
 Solar energy is a renewable source.
 It reduces the carbon footprint of your home.
 Your electricity bills can greatly reduce after installing solar panels.
 There can be complete riddance from them if solar energy is the sole electricity source.
 Once that investment is made, you can save a lot on regular expenditures.
 However, is this the best solution for your home?
 Let’s find out if it is the best option for your home among rising electricity … Continue reading

-Popular Sources of Biofuels
+What are the Popular Sources of Biofuels

 As the world seeks more and more ways to create eco-friendly energy sources, biofuels seem to be the only answer.
 Over the last few years, biofuels have been praised as being the best alternative to our fossil fuel crazy world.
 This is because they do not pollute the environment as much as the current fuel sources.
 Further, they are much cheaper.
 Biofuels are produced from the following major sources.
 Used cooking oil This is one of the most popular sources of biofuels.
 Why?
 Cooking oil is much easier to find.
 This is because it is used in a large number … Continue reading